TBau23/TBau23/README.md

 I'm Tom Bauer and I am currently a web development student at Lambda School.
+Get in touch with me at tom.a.bauer@protonmail.com.

-At the moment I'm working on a project with Human Rights First via the Lambda Labs program to build a tool that makes legal research and building a case much easier for Immigration Lawyers dealing with Asylum cases in the US ...
+# What I'm working on now ...
+- a project with Human Rights First via the Lambda Labs program to build a tool that makes legal research and building a case much easier for Immigration Lawyers dealing with Asylum cases in the US
+- finishing up the Lambda School Curriculum - I officially graduate in January 2021

+# Languages and Libraries
+- Javascript
+- React
+- Redux
+- Python
+- Node
+- PostgreSQL